 Black Mahakala is an Enlightened Dharma Protector — however, not for the uninitiated.
 For general protection we might turn to Green Tara; Black Mahakala is the big gun.

 Despite that, he is possibly the most popular of the wrathful Dharmapalas (or second only, perhaps, to Palden Lhamo, the great ferocious emanation of Tara).
 See this feature on Wrathful Deities>>

 The various forms of Black Mahakala are not for the faint of heart, since one of the reasons we call on Dharmapalas is to keep our own practice on track.
 You can count on a “snap back” if you neglect your practice!

-Again, the question arises, how does compassion take on such ferocious forms?
+Again, the question arises, why does compassion take on such ferocious forms?
 Because we all “backslide” in our practices, we need that ferocious kick in the rear end once in awhile.
 When your practice (or your village, or your country) are in trouble, you want a ferocious warrior peace-keeper or a soldier on your side.
 The “Great Black”, as he is nicknamed, emanates unimaginable power.

 She who hears the cries of the world, is Avalokiteshvara (Chenrezig) visualized in Chan and Zen and some other Mahayana schools as Divine Feminine (except in Japan, where Kannon is mostly male).
 Some teachers in Tibet say that Guanyin is either Tara, or Tara combined with Chenrezig, but in China and Japan She is thought of strictly as Avalokiteshvara.
 Since Tara emanated from the same root as Chenrezig, it doesn’t matter.
 Sex is largely symbolic.
 In China and Japan female is associated with compassion, while in Tibet, Nepal and India, male is thought of as symbolic of compassion.